sherlockliang888/NY-airbnb-project/README.md

-# NY-airbnb-project
+# NY-airbnb-project (Incomplete)
-This project will look at data from New York Airbnb in 2019.
+<p> This project will look at data from New York Airbnb in 2019.
-Data cleaning and malnipulation will be performed so that the data becomes tidy.
+Data cleaning will be performed so that the data becomes tidy. </p>
-Currently working on local R files, results will be updated soon.
+<p> The final version of the analysis is a WORD document named "airbnb-rmarkdown.docx" which needs to be downloaded. </p>
-Note that the code is written in R Markdown file.
+<p> The project looks at the distribution of empty values and analyzes outliers. </p>